 All sales are final.
 Exceptions are made in case of any damage incurred during shipping.
 If this happens, please contact me within 7 days of receiving your order.
 Every order, commission, and sale is handled with care and as much clarity and transparency as possible.

-My goal is for you to be completely thrilled with your purchase and every order is handled with care.
-Please take the time to read listing descriptions carefully and check colors on multiple screens since there are always color variations between computer screens, if you are concerned about color variations.
+My goal is for you to be completely thrilled with your purchase.
+Please take the time to read listing descriptions carefully and check colors on multiple screens if you are concerned about color variations, since there are always color variations between computer screens.
 I try my best to represent the colors and tones in my work as accurately as possible.

 At this time I do not offer prints, but I may in the future.
 If I do, I’ll likely offer giclée prints on both paper and canvas.
-Please sign up for my newsletter if you’re interested in prints; this is where you’ll hear about them first!
+Please subscribe to my newsletter if you’re interested in prints; this is where you’ll hear about them first!

 I’m always excited when a gallery or shop reaches out to me to show my work!
 For enquiries about representation, licensing, or wholesale opportunities please email me.

 I’m happy to create custom paintings in any size to suit you and your residential or business client's vision, or to help stage a space.
 For a consultation to discuss your requirements, please email me.

 I love working with bloggers, editors, stylists, and writers!
 You are free to use any images on my website for your article, just please credit me when you use them.
 If you have any questions, please email me.
 I am always open to interviews, love sharing my work with the world, and am happy to provide additional information.